What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Experiments and Findings

 To portray how the giants shape our reported findings, we drill down to investigate their presence in \textit{individual papers}.
 We examine the existence of an \textit{absolute majority} model component in each paper that appears more than all other components combined, i.e., occupying more than $N/2$.
 One scenario, then, would be that a single or small set of giants actually underpin the notion of LMs in papers.
 On the other hand, if LM is truly a general term of art, then we might also see some but not most papers dominated by a model.

 Figure~\ref{fig:dominance} displays the proportion of publications with absolute majority components for the full data (left) and the top 25\% with the highest $N^\mathcal{L}$ (right).
 The most notable components are marked with the same color as in Fig.~\ref{fig:sunburst}.
-Other models are shown collectively as the grey bar (``others''), and the proportion with no single majority model is denoted with a striped pattern.
-We observe that around 80\% of papers contain an absolute majority model.
-Specifically, we get a glance at the astounding traction of BERT before more recent paradigm shifts: it dominated up to 60.5\% of all papers and 68.6\% of the most LM-centered ones.
+Other models are collected as the grey bar (``others''), and the proportion with no absolute majority is denoted with a striped pattern.
+Around 80\% of the papers contain an absolute majority model.
+Specifically, we get a glance at the astounding traction of BERT before more recent paradigm shifts: it dominated up to 61.1\% of all papers and 67.9\% of the most LM-centered ones.

 Interestingly, more focus on the collective LM terms did not entail a more balanced composition.
 In fact, they are often more biased: The percentage of papers with an absolute majority is \textit{higher} in the most LM-centered quartile than overall for all 7 conferences before EMNLP 2022.
 There has also been a fresh wind, however.
 In the most recent 3 conferences, we see \textit{fewer} dominant components when a paper focuses heavily on the generalized LM terms.
-More importantly, the chance of an absolute majority in both groups has been on a continuing decline and both reached an unprecedentedly lower level: 70.5\% for all papers and 67\% for the top quarter.
+More importantly, the chance of an absolute majority in both groups has been on a continuing decline and both reached an unprecedentedly lower level: 70.2\% for all papers and 66.3\% for the top quarter.
 We call to keep monitoring the heterogeneity (or lack thereof) in LM papers given the (still) high presence of major components and a visibly surging presence of the GPT component at the most recent EMNLP 2023.